The Ultimate Guide to Mobile Home Roof replacement Costs in Arizona (2025)

 In Phoenix, average summer highs exceed 105°F, leading to soaring air conditioning costs.
 Reflective roofing materials such as white TPO membranes or light-colored metal panels can reduce cooling expenses by 15%–25%, depending on insulation quality and attic ventilation.

-According to the U.S. Department of Energy, such upgrades can cut yearly energy costs by $300–$600 in desert climates.
-See their roofing guidance at: US Department of Energy
+According to the U.S. Department of Energy, such upgrades can cut yearly energy costs by $300–$600.
+Use our mobile home roofing cost calculator to estimate your energy-efficient upgrade pricing.

 2. Resale Value Uplift